top of page

 COURSE: The course begins in Times Square in Manhattan at 47th and Broadway, and makes a single loop through Manhattan, the Bronx, Queens, and Brooklyn, before returning to Manhattan and Times Square at 42nd and Broadway.
 See the COURSE page for a course description and map.

 AID STATIONS: There will be aid stations approximately every 5 miles along the course.
 Some will be minimal, providing water and sports drink, others will provide some simple food items (fruit, chips/pretzels, cookies) and ice during the day, some will have more substantial food items.
 Our volunteers have been outstanding in caring for the runners.
 The aid stations will still not provide all of your nutritional needs during the race.
 You should still carry your own food, have it crewed for you, or buy it in stores, delis or restaurants you pass along the way.
-You will also pass by many park drinking fountains if you need extra water.
+You will also pass by many park drinking fountains if you need additional water between aid stations.
 This is part of the urban adventure and fun of an event like this.
 Keep in mind that many stores may close at night.
 The aid stations will also not have any extra amenities like cots or anyplace to nap at night.
 Aid station staff will check you in, make sure you’re ok, help you with directions if needed and give you encouragement and support.
 You will still have to be somewhat self-reliant.
 Please only enter this race if you are prepared for that.

 100KM RUN: The 100 km run will start at the same time and same place as the 100 mile run.
 The finish will be in Forest Park in Queens, near the entrance at Myrtle Ave. and Park Lane South.
-Runners entered in the 100 mile run may stop at 100 km if they don’t feel they are able to finish 100 miles, and they will receive a 100 km finish and award.
+Runners entered in the 100 mile run may stop at 100 km if they don’t feel they are able to finish 100 miles, and they will receive a 100 km finish place and award.
 Runners entered in the 100 mile race who stop between 100 km and the 100 mile finish will receive a 100 km finish time and place.
 Runners entered in the 100 km run may not continue in the 100 mile run.
 Anyone finishing at the 100 km point will be responsible for their own transportation home or to Times Square.
 The 100 km finish is approximately six blocks from the 111 St. station on the J subway line.

 BAGS: Runners entered in the 100 mile run may have one bag at the finish and one drop bag at an aid station, at 100 km, mile 71, 75 or 80, for the primary purpose of warmer clothes at night, a change of clothes, a headlamp or other safety gear, or additional food items.
 Do not place keys or valuables in drop bags.
 You may not be able to get it back immediately when you finish.
 Please do not use large bags for drop bags, and please let the race director know in advance if you would like to leave a larger bag (like a suitcase) at the finish.
 Runners entered in the 100 km run may have a bag delivered to the Forest Park finish, but no additional drop bags.
 All drop bags will be delivered to the Times Square finish line as soon as possible after the aid station closure, possibly close to 11:00 a.m.
 Sunday.
 Any bags unclaimed at the end of the race will be taken home by the race director and the runner will have to make arrangements to pick it up later.